Cultural Celebrations Grants Scheme

 Please note the following:

-If you deliberately give any false or misleading information, we will withdraw your application, or, if a grant has already been awarded, ask you to pay back any money we have given you.
+If you deliberately, intentionally, or recklessly provide any false or misleading information as part of the application process, we will withdraw your application or, if a grant has already been awarded, ask you to pay back any money we have given you.
 This will also have implications for any future applications you may submit.

-Mid and East Antrim Borough Council may defer applications if further information is needed.
+Mid and East Antrim Borough Council may defer making a decision with respect to an application if further information is needed.

 Mid and East Antrim Borough Council will not consider a claim that your application was lost or delayed in the post, unless you have proof of posting.